AI Use Cases/Professional Services

 Per month from manual log

-Within 12 months, Professional Services firms deploying AI identity threat detection typically achieve a meaningful reduction in undetected insider incidents and data exfiltration events, translating to 0.5-2% recovery in project margins currently lost to access abuse and billing manipulation.
-Your IT & Cybersecurity team reallocates 30-35 hours per month from manual log analysis to strategic threat hunting and compliance preparation, improving audit readiness and reducing SOX remediation costs by 20-30%.
-New client onboarding accelerates by 15-20 days because identity controls can be validated automatically rather than through manual review, directly improving new business win velocity.
+Within 12 months, Professional Services firms deploying AI identity threat detection typically target a meaningful reduction in undetected insider incidents and data exfiltration events, translating to 0.5-2% recovery in project margins currently lost to access abuse and billing manipulation.
+The staffing math: your IT & Cybersecurity team reallocates 30-35 hours per month from manual log analysis to strategic threat hunting and compliance preparation, with SOX remediation costs targeted to fall 20-30%.
+New client onboarding is targeted to accelerate by 15-20 days because identity controls can be validated automatically rather than through manual review, directly improving new business win velocity.

 Compounding returns emerge after month 6.
-As the model learns your firm's risk profile, false-positive rates drop 60-70%, so your team processes alerts 3x faster.
-Prevented incidents (credential compromise, unauthorized margin adjustments, client data access) avoid regulatory fines and client contract renegotiations, protecting 2-5% of annual revenue.
+As the model learns your firm's risk profile, the working target is false-positive rates down 60-70%, so your team clears the alert queue in a fraction of the time.
+Prevented incidents (credential compromise, unauthorized margin adjustments, client data access) avoid regulatory fines and client contract renegotiations - the planning assumption is 2-5% of annual revenue protected.
 By month 12, the system becomes a competitive advantage: you can credibly certify to prospects that identity threats are detected and remediated within hours, not weeks, strengthening your compliance posture in audits and RFP evaluations.
-A 500-person firm typically recovers $1.2-2M in prevented margin leakage and operational efficiency gains within the first year.
+A 500-person firm typically targets recovering $1.2-2M in prevented margin leakage and operational efficiency gains within the first year.

 Target Scope